sugarlabs/musicblocks/Debugging.md

 perpetuating, sometimes procedures must be constructed to deal with the phenomena caused by their appearance, and sometimes the bugs and their side effects need to be removed.
-But in this pursuit, children become creative researchers studying behavior, making up theories, trying out ideas, etc.*&mdash;Cynthia Solomon
+But in this pursuit, children become creative researchers studying behaviour, making up theories, trying out ideas, etc.*&mdash;Cynthia Solomon

 *6 Stages of Debugging*&mdash;Anonymous